 - Pets are strictly prohibited from entering this area

 - Any kind of food and drink is also not permissible.

 - Smoking is prohibited within the boundaries of Ras Al Khor Wildlife Sanctuary.

 Accompany yourself with these things before visiting The Ras Al Khor Wildlife Sanctuary to gain a memorable life experience:

 - Binoculars for viewing more clearly

 - Camera to capture the forever favorite moments

 - A Bird Guide to experience livelihood in the best way possible.

 Ras Al Khor Wildlife Sanctuary is a wonderland for nature lovers.
-For the people who are observers of the birds and different wildlife creatures.
+For the people who are observers of birds and different wildlife creatures.
 The natural beauty this place holds and attracts nature lovers is irreplaceable with any other destination and tourist point.